MuruganArumugam/Mars-Image-Processing/README.md

 It also captured using PHD2 , which is a telescope guiding software that simplifies the process of tracing a guide star, letting you concentrate on other aspects of deep-sky imaging or spectroscopy.

+Refer the pdf for more details : https://github.com/MuruganArumugam/Mars-Image-Processing/blob/main/2018115059_Processing%20of%20Planetary%20image%20data_MARS.pdf